carbonblack/cb-yara-connector/README.md

  they also require  the token of a global admin user for `cb_server_token`.
 * Remote workers will require the URL of the master's redis server

-The daemon will attempt to load the postgres credentals from the response server's `cb.conf`, if available, falling back to  postgres connection information for your CBR server in the master's configurration file using the `postgres_xxxx` keys in the config.
+The daemon will attempt to load the postgres credentials from the response server's `cb.conf`, if available, falling back to  postgres connection information for your CBR server in the master's configuration file using the `postgres_xxxx` keys in the config.
 The REST API location and credentials are specified in the `cb_server_url` and `cb_server_token` keys, respectively.

 ```ini
 ;